HAYWARD — With only one name on the ballot, the race for the Hayward mayoral seat isn't likely to be a Tuesday night nail-biter.

 Belden said he offers a youthful perspective, and would bring fresh ideas to the city.
 He said the violence that is giving Hayward a bad reputation stems from kids who have nothing to do, and would make creating a youth center and giving them other options a priority.

-Belden is a big fan of politics who has volunteered in
+Belden is a big fan of politics who has volunteered in a host of campaigns, but this is his first run for public office.

 Six candidates are running for two vacant seats on the City Council.
 The incumbents are not in the race, opting to pursue other positions.